usuleymanov/az-wikipedia-parser-and-analyzer/README.md

-# az-wikipedia-parser-and-analyzer
+# Az-Wikipedia Parser and Analyzer
 The project aims at cleaning, parsing and analysing Az Wikipedia.
-Distribution of properties inside all templates, categories and most used external references outside Wikipedia have been shown.
+The distribution of properties inside all templates, categories and most used external references outside Wikipedia have been analyzed.
+Templates in Az Wikipedia are mainly very obscure inside the body and not readly avaliable for analyisis.
+Manual heuristic based parsing code have been given for parsing Templates.